The PingDirectory server can write log messages using the syslog protocol for both access and error logs.

 UDP-based communication is in the clear, so a network observer can see all of the log messages.
-Therefore, we recommend only using syslog to log to a local syslog server and having it forward messages to a remote server in a secure manner.
-TLS encryption for TCP-based communication is now optionally supported, so you can safely configure the server to log directly to a remote syslog server.
+You should only use syslog to log to a local syslog server and have it forward messages to a remote server in a secure manner.
+TLS encryption for TCP-based communication is optionally supported, so you can safely configure the server to log directly to a remote syslog server.

-UDP does not provide any feedback in regard towhether messages are successfully delivered, but TCP does provide this feedback.
-When using TCP-based logging, you can optionally specify information about multiple syslog servers; if the primary syslog server becomes unavailable, the logger can fail over to an alternative syslog server.
+UDP does not provide any feedback about whether messages are successfully delivered, but TCP does provide this feedback.
+When using TCP-based logging, you can optionally specify information about multiple syslog servers.
+If the primary syslog server becomes unavailable, the logger can fail over to an alternative syslog server.